BluffinMuffin/Protocol/Documentation/BluffinMuffin.Protocol.Game.GameStartedCommand.md

             "description": "The information of the player sitting in this seat.
 If null, there is nobody.", "type": "BluffinMuffin.Protocol.DataTypes.PlayerInfo",
             "properties": {
+              "Cards": {
+                "description": "The visible cards in the hands of the player.
+Server-side, all cards are visible, but client-side some could be hidden to other players.", "type": "array",
+                "items": {
+                  "type": "string"
+                }
+              },
               "MoneyBetAmnt": {
                 "description": "Current Money Amount of the player that he played this round", "type": "int"